hydroflux/abstractor-ws/README.md

 ### Leopard To Do

-- [ ] Update record function to handle multiple document results
+- [ ] Create a next_result function in record to handle processing the "next result"
-- [ ] Consider adding naptime back into login--there is a stale element at each login & should just be surpassed

 ### Eagle To Do